aiplanethub/supervised-learning-classification/decision-tree/530-Decision Tree.md

-**Regression Trees**: where the target variable is continuous and tree is used to predict it's value.
+**Regression Trees**: The target variable is continuous, and a tree is used to predict its value.